wireseo/tp/docs/UserGuide.md

 Not to worry, Jarvis is here to empower you to manage your personal tasks while teaching others efficiently and effectively.

+### 1.3 Design Considerations
+Our design philosophy that has guided us through the development of Jarvis is to place the user experience at the core of all considerations.
+As such, you will find throughout the User Guide small features and language that we have deliberately chosen to enhance usability and improve the user-centered experience of our product.
+We have highlighted several features below that we feel are reflective of our design philosophy.

+1. You can toggle between your past and future commands entered by using the up and down arrows respectively.

+1. Everytime a command has been entered, Jarvis will switch to the relevant tab automatically.

+1. Important information such as `Student`, `Mission`, `Quest`, etc will not be deleted when the user keys in the wrong login information.
+We wish to give users the benefit of doubt and not delete their information as we do believe accidents can happen.
 --------------------------------------------------------------------------------------------------------------------

 ## 2. About the User Guide